HaoWeiHe/Multi-label-classification/README.md

 ```

 ## What's New

+1.0 Restruct training / testing data
 1.1 Observation/anlysis the dataset before diving in
 1.2  Establish & tuning `LSTM` model.

+## Data Restructure
+- Training set - all data from train.csv
+- Testing set - all data from test.csv except the data with value of -1, which which means it was not used for scoring

 ## Observation
 - Generate descriptive statistics